github/opensource.guide/_articles/getting-started/defining.md

 Open source licenses grant permission to everyone to use, modify, and share licensed software for any purpose, subject to certain conditions, depending on the license.

 That's the legal side of it.
 In terms of culture, open sourcing a project has come to mean much more.
 There are many reasons why a person or organization might want to open source a project.
-For example:
+Some examples include:

 * **Transparency:** Anyone can inspect an open source project for errors or inconsistencies.
 Transparency matters to governments like [Bulgaria](https://medium.com/@bozhobg/bulgaria-got-a-law-requiring-open-source-98bf626cf70a) or the [United States](https://sourcecode.cio.gov/), regulated industries like banking or healthcare, and security software like [Let's Encrypt](https://github.com/letsencrypt).